MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 height, the balance comes from the most recent transaction (user or internal command), while the nonce comes from the most recent user command.
-With the changes here, a single query will always return both the balance and nonce, because both items always appear in the `accounts` table.
+With the changes here, a single query will always return both the balance and nonce, because both items always appear in the `accounts_accessed` table.

 We'll still need to distinguish canonical from pending block heights, and in the latter case, use the Postgresql recursion mechanism to find